5G Frame Structure

 TDD operation

-In TDD deployments, engineers must read the frame structure together with the configured uplink-downlink pattern.
+In TDD deployments, read the frame structure together with the configured uplink-downlink pattern.
 The useful timing budget is not just about slot duration, but also about which symbols or slots are available for downlink, uplink, or guard periods.
+See TDD UL/DL Configuration.

 - configured numerology and resulting slot timing